 - Which was your favorite character to portray as you played?
 Why was this your favorite?
 What kind of movements did you use to move like your character?

 - How did you feel when you got tagged?
 How did you feel when you tagged someone else?
 What can you learn about handling frustration and disappointment from playing games like this?

-- Covid-19 Considerations: This one is a tough one to adapt to online or socially distant classes, to be honest!
-For online classes, you may want to swap this game with “Freaky Freeze Dance,” which can be found in The Holistic Collection of Dance Games for the Fall Season.
-For in-person classes, you can consider playing in very small groups, with the “pumpkins” using a soft, washable prop such as a scarf to “tag” the “bats.”
-(Just make sure you have enough scarves that each dancer can have their own, and wash before another group uses them!)
+Covid-19 Considerations: For in-person classes, you can consider playing in very small groups, with the “pumpkins” using a soft, washable prop such as a scarf to “tag” the “bats.”
+Be sure you have enough scarves that each dancer can have their own, and wash before another group uses them!

 Visit my Resources page for tools that support a holistic teaching and creative practice.
 Keep in touch by signing up for my quarterly newsletter, or join me on Facebook at The Holistic Dance Teacher.